EmmanueleVilla/quantum_tests/README.md

 (25 sec per generation)

 #### Test 5
 A custom optimizer that changes the theta values using backtracking to search for a local optima...
-TODO
+The exploration seems to work!
+But we need to find a better way to check the fitness

+#### Test 6
+Check if the conv and pool layer are really invertible... conv OK, pool OK! (inversion_check.py)

+#### Test 7
+Try a new method to calculate the fitness and evolve the QCNN... using the basis encoding so we can merge the QCNN with Grover! (superposition_fitness_check.py) [IN PROGRESS]